midasplatform/pyslicer/README.md

 cd SLICER_DIR

+As of Slicer Nightly Build 10-16-2012, you will no longer need to manually create the include path or copy over pyconfig.h

 We will need a pyconfig.h header for python26 in order to install pip.
 You can get this from an ubuntu python system install of 2.6 at
 /usr/include/python2.6

 Since we will also be compiling twisted, we will need all headers here, so go ahead and copy them over.

 mkdir lib/Python/include
 mkdir lib/Python/include/python2.6
 cp /usr/include/python2.6/*.h lib/Python/include/python2.6/

 Download and install distribute and pip, you will have to replace the path to the python exe with